Yes, I know synchronisation to alternate partners is deprecated in SQL2005 but....

 Thanks in advance.

-Will Windows Server 2003 Clustering with SQL Server Clustering able to help?
+As you mention that alternate sync partners is deprecated, there is no furhter development for this feature.
+You can use what is available in SQL 2005 (using stored procedures) but again I would not count on it working the way it used to in SQL 2000.|||Will Windows Server 2003 Clustering with SQL Server Clustering able to help?
 Such as having a cluster server for publisher and a cluster server for subscriber on active/active mode.
 Will this able to increase the performance, such as when a either publisher / subscriber is busy, it will look for the cluster server among them and sync the data.

 Pls let me know your thought.